-☐ While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 10.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.
+While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 19.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.

-- NOTE : Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it. - NOTE : Firmly tighten the center compression nut so that a good seal is formed around the tube. - NOTE : Use a feeler gauge to check for clearance between the seal housing tube and the seal housing bracket or any moving parts.
+- NOTE : Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it. - NOTE : Firmly tighten the center compression nut so that a good seal is formed around the tube.